Pomax/are-we-flying/docs/index.md

   if (FEATURES.LIMIT_TRIM_TO_100) trim.pitch = constrain(trim.pitch, -Math.PI / 20, Math.PI / 20);

-  autopilot.set("ELEVATOR_TRIM_POSITION", trim.pitch);
+  api.set(`ELEVATOR_TRIM_POSITION`, trim.pitch);
 }
 ```

 And that's it.
-Three constants, three lines of code.
-The effect of these are pretty subtle: the first two make our behaviour around out hold altitude oscillate just a _tiny_ bit less, and the last one prevents us from telling MSFS to trim past what would be realistic values.
-Which it will happily do if we tell it to, so let's not tell it to!
+Three constants, four lines of code.
+And the effect of these are pretty subtle: the first two reduce oscillations around the target altitude while also reducing over/undershoot when we change altitudes, and the last one prevents us from telling MSFS to trim past what would be realistic values.
+If you want to see an airplane spin like a top, see what happens when you run ``api.set(`ELEVATOR_TRIM_POSITION`, 10);``.
+It's honestly kind of amazing to watch.

-...buuuuuut there's another problem, and if you guessed "well if our `altitudeHold` has this problem, then `flyLevel` probably has the same problem?", then you're spot on: even though the plane isn't noticeably banking, that doesn't mean we're _actually_ flying straight, it just means we're not noticeably banking.
-We could still be drifting ever so gently left or right, and any kind of wind can easily blow us in whichever way it likes without our autopilot noticing we're in a turn.
-Just with a _very_ large turn radius.
-So let's address that problem, too, by turning our "fly level" code into "fly a specific heading" mode.
+=== UPDATE FLY LEVEL ===

 ### Flying straight, not just level